 We advise all artificial lawn owners to carry out a deep clean at least twice a year.
 This will help you to get the best performance from your artificial grass whilst helping to keep it free from any of the natural garden nightmares we endure.
 For pet owners, this will increase according to use.

 We hope this blog has helped you to treat moss or mould in your artificial grass.
-If you need to speak to one of our artificial grass experts for further guidance, you can call us directly on 03333 205 022 or e-mail [email protected].
+If you need to speak to one of our artificial grass experts for further guidance, you can get in touch now, and they’ll be happy to help.